To watch the performance that occurred on March 31, 2019, click here.

 Opening Hearts and Creating Dialogue

-The Tallahassee Symphony Orchestra, Leon County Government and The Village Square, will present a stunning concert that features a powerful new musical composition by Joel Thompson titled Seven Last Words of the Unarmed.
+The Tallahassee Symphony Orchestra, Leon County Government and The Village Square, presented a stunning concert that featured a powerful new musical composition by Joel Thompson titled Seven Last Words of the Unarmed.
 Written for male chorus and orchestra, the work’s seven movements quote utterances from unarmed black men before they were killed.
 The movements are as follows:

 - “Why do you have your guns out?” – Kenneth Chamberlain, 66